wso2/mule-conversion-samples/migration/mule/hello-world/README.md

 As the name suggests, the [Payload Factory](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/payloadFactory-Mediator/) sets a value in the message payload.
 In this example, the value utilizes a WSO2 expression to set a static string on the payload.

 After opening the Integration project, there are two projects under the hello-world main project.
-First project (named as "HelloWorld") is the WSO2 Integration Project where all the integration use-case related files are stored.
-Second one is the "HelloWorldCompositeApplication", which is used as the Packaging and exporting artifact to the server runtime.
+First project, "HelloWorld" is the WSO2 Integration Project where all the integration use-case related files are stored.
+The second project is the "HelloWorldCompositeApplication", which is used as the packaging to export the artifacts to the server runtime.

 You can run **Composite Application** using WSO2 Enterprise Integrator server runtime.
 ### Go Further